intisharalam/Computer-Science-Project/README.md

 You need to install Python 3

+Install C++ dependencies from Visual Studio

-The run in your terminal in VS Code or any IDE or text editors:
+Then install the following in your terminal in VS Code or any IDE or text editors:

 pip install dlib==19.18.0